shubham1o1/Complete_JS_course/5-advanced-JS/notes/part2.md

 var emilyFormal = john.presentation.bind(emily, "formal");
 emilyFormal("evening"); // Good evening, Ladies and gentlemen!
 I'm Emily, I'm a designer and I'm 35 years old.
 ```

+- **Preseting Argument** : When setting less argument than required, it is set in the order from left to right.